-Zuckerberg Looks To 'Clear Up' Stance On Facebook, Fake News And The Holocaust
+Zuckerberg Looks To Clear Up Stance On Facebook, Fake News And The Holocaust

 Facebook is censoring my nonprofit news org @KPBSnews, an @NPR affiliate, from sharing my story about a 5-yr-old girl forced to appear in immigration court alone –- because apparently balanced journalism is now "political content." @facebook @Official_Markfb care to respond? pic.twitter.com/vVKA7r1mdv— Jean Guerrero (@jeanguerre) July 12, 2018

-In a separate thread centering on the Texas Tribune's attempt to place an ad, the magazine's chief audience officer, Amanda Zamora, questioned why the ad was scrutinized so closely when "materially false and harmful" information passes through Facebook's newsfeed.
+In a separate thread centering on the Texas Tribune's attempt to place an ad, the magazine's chief audience officer, Amanda Zamora, questioned why the ad was scrutinized so closely when "materially false and harmful" information passes through Facebook's news feed.

 This is the 2nd @texastribune post Facebook has rejected as a“political” ad in a week — we do not use FB to buy traffic, but do occasionally target audiences and/or leads.
 Too bad efforts to engage readers in our journalism needs to be verified, when so much garbage fills my feed pic.twitter.com/XcyRHy9lpB— amanda zamora (@amzam) July 18, 2018